kellystyles/fungiflow/README.md

 The overall workflow is defined by several modules:
 1. **Assembly module**
-    1. Trimming of short Illumina reads with Trimmomatic
-    2. Trimming of long MinION reads with porechop
+    1. Trimming of short Illumina reads with Trimmomatic or long MinION reads with porechop
-    3. Correction of trimmed MinION reads with FMLRC, using trimmed short reads
+    2. Correction of trimmed MinION reads with FMLRC, using trimmed short reads
-    4. Filtering out non-eukaroytic contamination with Kraken2 (standard database - 16 GB preformatted) - *OPTIONAL*
+    3. Filtering out non-eukaroytic contamination with Kraken2 (standard database - 16 GB preformatted) - *OPTIONAL*
-    5. QC of trimmed and filtered reads with FastQC
+    4. QC of trimmed and filtered reads with FastQC
-    6. Assembly:
+    5. Assembly:
         - SPAdes for assembly with short Illumina sequence reads
-        - Flye for hybrid assembly with short Illumina and long MinION sequence reads
+        - Flye for assembly of long MinION sequence reads or hybrid assembly with both long MinION and short Illumina sequence reads
 2. **Annotation module** - *OPTIONAL*
     1. Cleaning, sorting, soft masking, and gene prediction of contigs with the Funannotate pipeline (v1.8.3)
 3. **Post-analysis module**